Hyperdisordered cell packing on a growing surface: Uniformity of the spatial distribution of chromatophores

 \section{Uniformity of the spatial distribution of chromatophores}

 We divided equally sized images of chromatophores into 16 equally sized sections and we compared the number of chromatophores in each box to both the expected number of chromatophores within an image, and across all images (total number of images $= 10$), using a $\chi^{2}$ test.
-The null hypothesis, that chromatophores were present in equal proportions across sections, was not rejected in all cases at significance level $\beta = 0.05$.
+The hypothesis that chromatophores were present in equal proportions across sections, was not rejected in all cases at significance level $\beta = 0.05$.
+In particular, we obtained values of the $\chi^{2}$-statistics (5.426, 9.425, 3.304, 9.514, 7.594, 2.822, 5.024, 15.790, 16.593, 5.712), corresponding to p-values (0.988, 0.854, 0.999, 0.849, 0.934, 0.999, 0.992, 0.396, 0.344, 0.984).
 We conclude that the spatial distribution of chromatophores is uniform, within our experimental uncertainty.